uea-teaching/computer-vision-2022/lectures/features-keypoints.md

 ::: notes
-and then we resample the images and perform the same process on the images of different scales. we do this to find points that stand out in the locally, and are invariant to scale.
+and then we resample the images and perform the same process on the images of different scales. we do this to find points that stand out in the local region, and are invariant to scale.
 :::

 ## Difference of Gaussians {data-auto-animate="true"}